Ledugus/entropically-curious/README.md

-This is the source code for my personal blog, Entropically curious.
+This is the static code for my blog, [Entropically curious](https://entropicallycurious.com/).
+The source code can be found at [this repo](https://github.com/Ledugus/blog-source).

 The blog is built using the static site generator [Hugo](https://gohugo.io/).
-I use the [Hugo Paper] theme, with some modifications.
+I use a [modified theme](https://github.com/Ledugus/hugo-paper) forked from [Hugo Paper](https://github.com/nanxiaobei/hugo-paper).